Welcome

 Implementation science is a growing field in the health sciences defined by the National Institutes of Health (NIH) as “the study of methods to promote the adoption and integration of evidence-based practices, interventions, and policies into routine health care and public health settings to improve our impact on population health.”

-Events
+Current Events

 Building a Big Tent for Implementation Science - 10/3/24